gusevlab/stratAS/README.md

 ### Output data

-The ASE test is printed to screen with each line containing the following entries:
+By default, the ASE test is printed to screen with each line containing the following entries:

 | Column | Description |
 | --- | --- |